smotchkkiss/pw/README.md

 Then when the password is asked, I just fire up a new terminal again, type `pw pas<TAB>/$name_of_webs<TAB>`, type my PGP key’s passphrase, hit enter, close the terminal and paste the password wherever needed.

-pw doesn’t sync passwords to the cloud or your smartphone. :(
+pw doesn’t sync passwords to the cloud or your smartphone :(